tweedegolf/storage-abstraction/README.md

 getFileAsReadable(name: string, options?: {start?: number, end?: number}): Promise<Readable>;
 ```

 Returns a file in the storage as a readable stream.
-You can specify a byte range by using the `options` argument, see these examples:
+You can specify a byte range by using the extra range argument, see these examples:

 ```typescript
 getFileAsReadable("image.png"); // &rarr; reads whole file